-But the customers who fit within our chosen market are happier and staying longer, and our upkeep costs have gone down.
+Customers fitting our market are happier, staying longer, and upkeep costs have decreased.

 We fully believe we can become a large company in this one market, but unless we expand, we will never become the next giant software business that graces the cover of Forbes.

 For us, that’s okay.
 We can always expand later.
 We know that if we try to do everything right now, it will ruin us.

 We saw that in our business when we tried to serve everyone, and we’ve seen it in some of our competition when they flew high for a few years only to sputter and die because of overwhelming demands on their team.

 In the throes of despair, when Interact had not gotten off the ground and I was writing for three to four hours a day while also finishing school and juggling client work, there was one story that really kept me going.

 It’s from Geraldine DeRuiter, the blogger behind The Everywherist.
 It took 18 months of full-time work to gain traction on her blog.
 She’d written 500+ blog posts before the traffic started to pick up.